Do you sometimes wish you knew what you know now when you were younger?

 The older me has a completely different way of looking at “intelligence” as an attractive quality.
 The way I see it now, there is a profound difference between intellectualism and intelligence.

 One group relies on using their intellect and learned knowledge to frame and discuss ideas, gather and sort information, debate and pontificate.
-They know all the rules of grammar but are incapable of thinking well abstractly (beyond what they have “read in books”).
+They know all the rules of grammar but are incapable of thinking beyond what they have read in books.
 They present and want their “knowledge” in black and white, and solutions as direct, nuance-free and as unchanging as possible.

-The other group may not be necessarily “book smart’, sound fluent or articulate in their presentation of ideas and information but are very much aware and can relate to how the world around them really works, and can easily understand and adapt to the constantly changing world we live in.
+The other group may not be necessarily “book smart’, sound fluent or articulate in their presentation of ideas and information but are very much aware and can relate to how the world around them really works.
+They can easily understand and adapt to the constantly changing world we live in.

 If I were in an unfamiliar or even dangerous situation where I had to choose to take help from only one group, it will always be the poorly educated in the book smart sense but smart enough to know how to utilize whatever limited resources life throws their way to find a solution to any problem and get the job done.